 The Lord has been releasing a work of restoration within the Body of Christ to restore righteousness to the earth.

 The eyes of the LORD are toward the righteous, and his ears toward their cry.
 (Psalm 34:15 RSV)

-The above verse reveals that God sees and listens to the righteous so it would be beneficial for us to have a biblical definition of righteousness.
+Who are the righteous and what is righteousness?
+As our verse above indicates, God sees and listens to the righteous so it would be in our best interest to have a biblical definition of righteousness.